 (3) Some warnings that sound crazy are, in fact, good warnings that provide information about product risks unknown to reasonable consumers.
-As Exhibit A, I offer this warning from a set of non-stick cookware (all photos are expandable by clicking on them):
+As Exhibit A, I offer this warning from a set of non-stick cookware, one of my all-time favs (click to expand the pic):

 Harm to “you or your bird”?
 An unusual warning to be sure, but the non-stick cookware coating polytetrafluorethylene, which is used in Teflon® and a number of similar products, apparently omits fumes when overheated that can kill birds.
 If you have a bird, you’d definitely want to know that.

 Enjoy Lawhaha’s collection of warning label and instructions.

 Tort law has produced more than its share of classic cases, often known and remembered because of the unusual circumstances befalling ordinary people.
 These classics range from a five-year-old boy being sued for battery for pulling a chair out from under an elderly woman (Garratt v.
 Dailey) to Helen Palsgraf’s fateful afternoon at the Long Island train station in 1920 (Palsgraf v.
 Long Island R.R.
 Co.).
 Interesting Tort Cases includes tort cases both old and new, serious and amusing.
 Please send along any particularly interesting tort cases you come across.
 Use the Contact link at the top of any site page.